Jpark0915/Jpark0915/README.md

 ---

 I'm a rising junior at the University of Maryland, College Park, majoring in Information Systems and Economics.
-I am passionate about building tools that **solve real-world problems**, **leverage AI/ML**, and **scale to serve hundreds of users**.

-- Currently a Software Developer Intern @ Apollonian.Ai
-- Founding Software Engineer @ InterviewLab.dev
 ---

 ## 📈 Skills